-Berlin April 1945 : The Devil's Cauldron
+Berlin April 1945

 Before the Allies landed on the beaches Normandy in June 1944, the bomber was the only answer the Allies had to draw the German Air Force away from Nazi invasion of the Soviet Union.
 In effect, the Allied air campaign as Arthur (Bomber) Harris saw it, was the "second front" which was a constant request by Joseph Stalin the leader of the Soviet Union.

 In the sixth year of the Second World War, Hitler's military was fighting a hopeless battle for survival.
-Hitler's New Years speech of 1945 a number of people believed had been pre-recorded or even faked.
+Hitler's New Year's speech of 1945 a number of people believed had been pre-recorded or even faked.
 Hitler had not been seen in public for so long that wild rumors were circulating, some asserted that he had gone completely mad and that Goring, his second in command, was in a secret prison because he had tried to escape to Sweden.

 The Last Battle

-The Soviets had assembled three mighty army groups along the Oder River, called fronts, to attack Berlin.
-The last miles to the gates of Berlin would still cost Soviet forces 405,000 troops, almost the same number of American soldiers who died during the entire Second World War.
+The Soviets had assembled three mighty army groups along the Oder River for the attack on Berlin.
+The Red Army's last few miles to the gates of Berlin would still cost Soviet forces 405,000 troops, almost the same number of American soldiers who died during the entire Second World War.
 The cost to the Red Army for its victory in Berlin would be bought at a terrible price.
-They would endure more casualties than any other battle of the war, losing ten percent of their total combat strength.
+The Soviets would endure more casualties than any other battle of the war, losing ten percent of their total combat strength.
 But regardless of the causalities Stalin and his Red Army were determined to win the race to Berlin.
 It would be the ultimate battle of revenge in the Second World War.

 On January 16, 1945, Adolf Hitler feebly went underground into a bunker in downtown Berlin.
 It had been constructed under the Reich Chancellery at the end of 1944.
 The bunker was a larger and deeper extension of an air-raid shelter dug in 1936.
 There had been a thousand plane air raid by the U.S. Eighth Air Force that morning.
 Now, in this bleak, pale afternoon, a cloud of dark smoke hung over the doomed city.
 A few of Berlin's citizens may have noticed the Fuehrer's yellow and white standard, which he had himself designed, flying above the New Reich Chancellery.
 It announced his return to the German capital after a brief absence.